 - Review of 50 state labor law additions/additions to determine if any will affect employer policies for those operating in those respective states.

-- Monthly, automatic updates to ensure your business is compliant with changing Federal and State regulations including COVID-19 pandemic-created laws and regulations, discrimination policies, and more.
+- Semi-annual, automatic updates to ensure your business is compliant with changing Federal and State regulations including COVID-19 pandemic-created laws and regulations, discrimination policies, and more.

 As litigation increases, automatic updates can save your business from big risks.